Our School (TV series): Series 4 (2018)

+Our School Summer Camp (2019)

 Series 5 (2019)

 The fifth series was filmed in south Wales, at Hawthorn High School (Ysgol Uwchradd Y Hawthorn) in the village of Hawthorn, Rhondda Cynon Taf near Pontypridd.
 In a new feature, for the first time year 8 pupils were also featured alongside the year 7 pupils in the show.

 Series 6 (2020)

 Series 6 was filmed at Ryburn Valley High School in the town of Sowerby Bridge in the Upper Calder Valley of West Yorkshire.
 The first episode was broadcast on 26 August 2020.

 Series 7 (2021-2022)

 Series 7, filmed at Firth Park Academy, started broadcasting on CBBC on 6 September 2021.
 The series consists of 20 episodes aired over selected weeks of the Autumn and Spring terms of the current academic year as part of the Bitesize programming block.
 The first ten episodes aired during the first two weeks of the school year before taking a break.
 The series resumed with the remaining ten episodes from 17 January 2022.
 The episodes were made available on iPlayer as well.